Webinar: Regenerative Agriculture with Dr. Ken Giller

 Thursday 29 July | 4.00pm AEST | Online Webinar

 About this event

 Agriculture is in crisis.
 Soil health is collapsing.
 Biodiversity faces the sixth mass extinction.
 Crop yeilds are plateauing.
 Against this crisis narrative swells a clarion call for Regenerative Agriculture.
 Regenerative Agriculture is being promoted strongly by civil society and NGOs as well as by many of the major multi-national food companies.

 But what is Regenerative Agriculture and why is it gaining such prominence?
 Which problems does it solve and how?

-In this seminar, Ken will address these issues and open a discussion as to whether Regenerative Agriculture represents a re-framing of what has the been considered to be two contrasting approaches to agricultural futures, namely agroecology and sustainable intensification, under the same banner.
+In this seminar, Ken addresses these issues and opens a discussion as to whether Regenerative Agriculture represents a re-framing of what has the been considered to be two contrasting approaches to agricultural futures, namely agroecology and sustainable intensification, under the same banner.